Super secure

 We recommend that you wear a helmet.

-FIS piste regulations apply to all skiers and snowboarders.
-Every skier and snowboarder is obliged to recognise and adhere to the rules.
+FIS rules for conduct apply to all skiers and snowboarders.
+Every skier and snowboarder is obliged to recognise and follow these rules.
 Anyone who causes an accident while contravening the rules, will be held liable under civil and criminal law.

 Every skier and snowboarder must behave in a manner that does not endanger or cause damage to others.

-2. Control speed and the way you ski
+2. Control of speed and skiing or snowboarding

 Every skier and snowboarder should ski with care and attention.
 They must adapt their speed and the way they ski to suit their ability level and the terrain, snow and weather conditions, as well as the density of activity.